Serena beats Venus for record 23rd major

 When Serena beat her older sibling in the Australian Open final 6-4 6-4, she collected a 23rd grand slam title to surpass Steffi Graf for the Open Era lead.

-Now she only trails all-time leader Margaret Court by one major and the way she played in Melbourne -- not dropping a set -- Serena is looking good to achieve that feat later in 2017.
+Now she only trails all-time leader Margaret Court by one major and the way she played in Melbourne -- not dropping a set -- Serena, 35, is looking good to achieve that feat later in 2017.

+"It's never enough, 23, 24, 25," Serena told the crowd after her win.
+"I felt like I really elevated my game this year.

+"It's such a great feeling to have 23.
+I've been chasing it for a really long time," she later told reporters.
+"I knew I had an opportunity to get it here and I'm here."

 As a considerable bonus Saturday evening, Serena also regained the No. 1 ranking from Angelique Kerber.
 Last year the German upset Serena Williams to win the title.

-Serena had her game face on throughout but the sisters exchanged an extended hug after Serena converted on her first match point in one hour, 22 minutes.
+Serena had her game face on throughout, but the sisters exchanged an extended hug after Serena converted on her first match point in one hour, 22 minutes.
+The competitors in them took a backseat.

+"Your win has always been my win," Venus told the crowd, referring to Serena.
+"All the times I couldn't be there, didn't get there, you were there."

 It simply wasn't meant to be for Venus, who appeared to be the crowd favorite at Rod Laver Arena.